Bartolo Colón: Pitching style

 Colón threw four pitches.
 Early in his career, he had excellent velocity on his four-seam fastball, throwing it in the mid-90s and occasionally touching 100 mph.
 In his later career, Colón's four-seamer sat at 86–91 mph, and he paired it with a two-seamer at 84–88 mph.
 This combination of fastballs made up nearly 90% of Colón's pitches, but he also throws a changeup to left-handed hitters, and a slider.
-He was primarily known as a control pitcher, with an exceptional ability to spot pitches at any location.
-This kept the number of walks he allowed to a minimum, but led to more hits as he would attempt to throw strikes.